 A complete review of model parameter I and A of the rectangular hyperbola is provided by (Cousens 1985).
 Also, this the asymptote model recommended for crop-weed studies in additive design (Ritz et al. 2015; Swanton et al. 2015).
 Many authors have used this model to answer their research questions and improve weed control decision-making (Cathcart and Swanton 2003; Fischer et al. 2004; Lindquist et al. 1999; Werle et al. 2014c).
 For example, using the rectangular hyperbola model, it was concluded the higher competitive potential of Amaranthus palmeri in corn and Kochia scoparia in sunflower (Lewis and Gulden 2014; Massinga et al. 2001).
 Parameters I and A are also useful for estimating weed competition across different locations and for calculating weed thresholds (Lindquist et al. 1996; Lindquist and Mortensen 1998).
 Additionally, using parameters I and A, it was demonstrated that organic cropping systems have the potential to tolerate great abundance of weeds compared to conventional system (Ryan et al. 2009).
 Thus, the rectangular hyperbola proposed by Cousens (1985) and the F-test nested model selection are important and useful tools of crop-weed competition in additive design.

 Here it was demonstrated that the rectangular hyperbola was statistically and biologically the best model to describe crop-weed competition data from additive design.
 Potential issues, including parameter overestimation (>100%) were also addressed.
 Nonetheless, rectangular hyperbola model has an asymptote curve shape that fits well with the expected results from additive design studies.
 The parameters I and A are easily interpreted and biologically meaningful.
 We propose rectangular hyperbola (Cousens 1985) as a standardized model for crop-weed competition studies in additive design.
 Logistic models are recommended to another set of studies in weed research (e.g., herbicide dose-response), and polynomial quadratic curves are not recommended.
-This present study would aid statistical data analysis and interpretation of crop-weed competition from additive designs.
+This present study would aid statistical data analysis and interpretation of crop-weed competition from additive designs. ////// do we need to say something on what is threshold of those weed species and what does it mean from practical standpoint (decision making for spraying)….kind of finish the paper with the way we started

 Acknowledgments